mgattello/critical-render-path/README.md

 ## Exception

-An exception could the Google Analitycs script that must be placed in the `<head>` to track all the user behaviours from the first load of the page to the sad click of the red button.
+An exception could be the Google Analitycs script that must be placed in the `<head>` to track all the user behaviours from the first load of the page to the sad click of the red button.

 ## Optimize the CSSOM phase (B)